Auditor Salaries In South Africa | Know The Numbers

 Auditors prepare and examine financial documents by using their knowledge of relevant finance law and mathematics skills.
 They do so for:

-Some individuals serve as internal auditors and prepare reports that are seen by the decision makers in an organisation.
-On the other hand, the work of external auditors goes in front of reviewers, the general public and investors.
+Some individuals serve as internal auditors and prepare reports that are seen by decision-makers in an organisation.
+On the other hand, the work of external auditors is presented to reviewers, the general public, and investors.

 An auditor assures the investors and staff of a company, the government and regulatory agencies about the accuracy of an enterprise’s financial statements.

 The roles of auditors and accountants are different.
 The latter receive employment from a single firm.
-They are a business necessity and keep track of expenses and income.
+They are a business necessity that helps track expenses and income.

 On the other hand, auditors may shift across companies.
 They look into the work of accountants.
 Auditors usually focus on investigating documents in suspected fraud cases and on developing end-of-year reports.